Get the best Sennheiser headphones available right now.

 Speaking of ear pads, they’re huge and comfy, which makes them incredibly comfortable.
 Ear cups are fully open-back, and you can see the driver straight through.

 5. Sennheiser GSP 670

-Pure-blood gaming headsets with comfortable ear cushions and a high-quality microphone.
-These are the best Sennheiser headphones for long gaming sessions.
+Pure-blood best Sennheiser gaming headset with comfortable ear cushions and a high-quality microphone.

 - Robust build quality